-Also we always say to pick up odd job while you can to stock up money.
+Also, we always say to pick up an odd job while you can to stock up money.
 One way we love to do it is to get Workamping jobs and work while on vacation (get paid to travel anyone?)
 We make money while seeing a new place and getting a free campsite.

 How to Save Money Each Month Making Cleaning Supplies